xorasan/dewaan-docs/Recycler.md

 # Recycler

+A recycler allows you to display potentially infinite amounts of data in a list (+ grid).
+When connected with a [Synchronizer](./Synchronizer.md) & [Database](./Database.md), it can cache data in memory (+ storage) and receive updates from the server to whatever data it contains.

 ## Create a new Recycler
 ```js
 let my_recycler = Recycler( list, name, need = 'default', size = 20 );